adeadedeji72/dareyio-pbl-project11/project11-Ansible.md

 ~~~
 directory on Jenkins-Ansible server.

-**However, you may have to change the ownership of your /mnt directory in the NFS server too nobody:nobody if the have permission denied in the output of your Jenkins
+**However, you may have to change the ownership of your /mnt directory in the NFS server too nobody:nobody if you have *permission denied* in the output of your Jenkins build.**
-build.**

 ~~~
 sudo chown -R nobody:nobody /mnt